mistral2e/Piggott_APSM_monitoring/RotorDeviation.md

 <img src="Failure_Description/RotAuslenk.svg" width="200" />

 If you want to loose the bearing screw manually it needs some time because you have to disassemble the front rotor magnet disk.
 A way more easy is to deviate the stator by adjusting the nuts.
-I called this stator deviation.
+I called this stator inclination.
 The pivot point is then located in the middle of the stator.
-In consequence the geometry of the stator deviation differs in several ways from the rotor deviation!
+In consequence the geometry of the stator inclination differs in several ways from the rotor deviation!
 Mainly because when the rotor is deviated its vertical position is 1 mm below the original state.
 <!--- Stator Deviation  -->
 <img src="Failure_Description/StatSchraeg.svg" width="200" />